cloudbambi/azurexvc/README.md

 - 👋 Hi, I’m
 - 👀 I’m interested in game developing
-- 🌱 I’m currently learning c# / UnityEngine
+- 🌱 I’m currently learning js / css / html
 - 💞️ I’m do best cs go hack milatap
-- 📫 How to reach me on discord korei#0418
+- 📫 How to reach me on discord sth#2970

 <!---
 kor3i/kor3i is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.